The3Null4Player613310/upg/README.md

-# upg
+# User Pass Generator
-User Pass Generator
+Generate a username and temporary passcode from a users name.